Once upon a time, I sold informational products.

 You can’t have more done for you than that.

-This is the bit where you are normally quoted a ridiculous figure and then someone puts a big line through it and tells you how much they are going to knock off of it and the deal you will be getting but we lose the will to live every time somebody trots out that tired ass tactic so, instead, its $39.95 per month.
-It’s always been $39.95 per month and it will always be $39.95 per month.
-Simple.
+This is the bit where you are normally quoted a ridiculous figure and then someone puts a big line through it and tells you how much they are going to knock off of it and the deal you will be getting but we lose the will to live every time somebody trots out that tired ass tactic so, instead, it’s $249.95 for a lifetime access.

 1 – 2, some days 3, fully researched and ready to go physical niches every day, up to 50 per month.